Shelly Hoekstra

 Sound healing has been around since man began interacting with one another and has been found across populations around the world.
 In ancient times, Tibetan and Himalayan singing bowls were used in spiritual healing ceremonies to induce mental states.
 The Australian Aborigines used the didgeridoo for healing.
 Drums, bells and rattles were also used for healing purposes among various cultures.

 Today, many of these instruments are still being utilized.
 Tibetan singing bowls have made their way into popular practice, and crystal singing bowls have been added to the mix.
-Technology equipment is also now used to obtain specific frequencies to achieve an assortment of healing results, both mental and physical.
+Tuning forks, drums, and voice (mantras, chanting, and humming), as well as technology equipment are being used to achieve an assortment of healing results, mental and physical.

 Frequency and Brainwave States